READ ALL ABOUT IT

 Pupae

-The larvae will continue to develop through the molting process and as it progresses, it moves into the third life cycle stage called the pupae stage.
-The pupae do not actually feed during this cycle but will continue to live in the water.
-In this stage, the mosquito is referred to as a “tumbler” for the way they fall into deeper parts of the water because they need to avoid predators.
+The larvae will continue to develop through the molting process, and as they progress, they move into the third life cycle stage, called the pupae stage.
+The pupae do not feed during this cycle but will continue to live in the water.
+In this stage, the mosquito is referred to as a “tumbler” for the way it falls into deeper parts of the water because it needs to avoid predators.
 It takes several days for the pupae to emerge into adult mosquitos; the exact number depends on species and water temperature.

 Adult